petrkotek/phpunit-naughtytestdetector/README.md

 ```

-3. Now run your test suite as normal.
-If some of the tests leaves new records in the `my_table`, `NaughtyTestListener`
+#### 3. Run your test suite as normal.

-outputs something like this:
+`NaughtyTestListener` will fetch metrics before & after each TestSuite (aka "test class") and if there is a difference
+between before & after, it prints out like message like this:
 ```
-Integration\Model\Content\PagesTest is naughty!
+MyProject\Integration\MyNamespace\BadTest is naughty!
  - my_table: 0 -> 5 (+5)
 ```

+This means, that before the test, there was `0` records in the `my_table` and after executing all the tests, there were
+`5` records.